Q. How old do I need to be to play on a Select Team?

 All players must compete for roster positions during tryouts.
 Having played for Ohio Fusion in previous years does not guarantee you a roster spot on a team.

 Q. What is the annual player fee if my son/daughter is selected to a team at tryouts?

 This year we once again remain less expensive than most neighboring clubs.
+Our fees include Fall, Winter & Spring Training and League fees (more details).
 The annual player fee is as follows: